 Chicago Reference Style

-The Chicago Manual of Style is a style guide published in 1906 by the University of Press.
-The Chicago Manual of Style contains 17 editions that prescribe writing and citation styles.
-It is one of the most used style guides within the United States.
-This writing and citation style is used in the disciplines of history, philosophy, religion and arts.
+The Chicago writing style is a style guide published in 1906 by the University of Press.
+The reference in Chicago Style or Manual of Style contains 17 editions that prescribe writing and citation styles.
+Reference in Chicago style is one of the most used style guides within the United States.
+This Reference in Chicago writing and citation style is used in the disciplines of history, philosophy, religion, and arts.
 In writing, there are various steps that one needs to follow in formatting their research paper.
 These steps will lead to a correctly Chicago formatted research paper.